Russ Tokuyama

 About the Terminal-Emulator

-While termopen() and jobstart() take the same arguments, termopen() is more specialized than jobstart(). termopen() automatically sets the pty option of the jobstart-options.
-Thus, the output of the program (cmd) running in the terminal-emulator is only available via stdout (combination of stdout and stderr).
+While termopen() and jobstart() take the same arguments, termopen() is more specialized than jobstart(). termopen() automatically sets the pty option of the jobstart-options and connects to a terminal buffer.
+Also, the output of the program (cmd) running in the terminal-emulator is only available via stdout (as a combination of stdout and stderr).